Wasa people: Agriculture

 The region is also known for its agricultural productivity, cultivating crops such as cocoa, oil palm, rubber, plantains, and cassava.
 Cocoa farming remains a key livelihood for many Wassa people, contributing significantly to Ghana's status as one of the world's leading cocoa producers.

 Environmental Challenges

 Illegal mining activities have resulted in environmental degradation, including deforestation and pollution of water bodies like the Ankobra River.
 Efforts are underway to rehabilitate affected ecosystems and promote sustainable mining practices.

 Language and Identity

-The Wassa speak the Wasa language, a dialect of Akan, which is closely related to other Central Tano languages.
+The Wassa speak the Wasa language, a dialect of the Akan language, which is closely related to other Central Tano languages.
 Despite external influences, the Wassa have preserved their linguistic heritage, with Wasa being the primary language spoken in their communities.

 Traditional Governance

 The Wassa people maintain a traditional governance system led by the Omanhene, who oversees customary laws and land disputes.
 This system operates alongside elected district officials, with communal lands managed by chiefs and family heads.